-The home you just bought was an excellent deal!
+The house you just bought was an excellent deal!
 After coming in at the perfect price point, you still have plenty of money left over to do some updates and remodeling.
-If you’re getting ready to bring your family into your new home, there may be some things to consider first.
-How long has the home been vacant?
+If you’re getting ready to bring your family into your new house, there may be some things to consider first.
+How long has the house been vacant?
 Chances are it may have lacked attention to deep cleaning, meanwhile some unwanted invaders such as pests and mold may have slipped in and tried to claim the home as their own.

 Keeping your family safe from these dangers is a priority.
-Here are a few things you might want to check for prior to moving everyone in:
+Here are a few things you might want to check for prior to moving everyone into a new house: